KevinAst/eatery-nod-w/src/features/misc/initFirebase/config/firebaseAppConfig.md

 You should supply this file, with **your** firebase app credentials:

+It is also recommended that you encode this resource (optionally) to minimize exposure to your deployment the site!

 ```js
 /**
  * Promote the FireBase App Configuration in a git ignored resource